 Chilaquiles are fried or dried tortilla chips covered in a slightly spicy green or red sauce topped with cheese and a little onion.
-Chilaquiles are usually accompanied with eggs or meat and sometimes beans.
-Usually the dish is served hot sauce and cream on side dishes.
+Chilaquiles are accompanied with eggs, mexican sausage or tasajo and sometimes beans.
+Usually the dish is served with hot sauce and cream on side dishes.
 This is a good meal to get if you like a large breakfast.

 Chicharrón en Salsa Roja is pork rind fried in lard, it tastes better than it sounds.
 Served with beans, tortillas and salsa.
-Click here for a larger image.
+Many Mexicans believe that chicharrón en salsa roja helps cure hangovers.
+Click here for a larger image of chicharrón en salsa roja.

 Enmoladas are made of shredded chicken breast wrapped in a thin tortilla and covered with a mole sauce and topped with cheese, onion and cilantro.
 The mole sauce in this picture is spicy with a strong chocolate flavor.
 This meal would cost 60 pesos or U.S.$3 (Feb.
 2018).
-Click here for a larger image.
+Click here for a larger image of enmoladas.

 Entomatadas are lightly fried tortillas folded in half, topped with slightly spicy green or red sauce topped with cheese and a little onion.
 Entomatadas are usually accompanied with beans and some type of egg or meat.
 The dish is served with a hot sauce and cream.
 The photo is of entomatadas en salsa roja con chorizo or entomatadas in slightly spicy tomato sauce with Mexican sausage topped with cheese and onion.
-Click here for a larger image.
+Click here for a larger image of entomatadas.